 Change in Projected 12-month NII

-30 June 2019 30 June 2018
+30 June 2020 30 June 2019

-Downward 200 bps -13.52% -18.19%
+Downward 200 bps -29.2% -13.52%

-Upward 200 bps +10.32% +6.69%
+Upward 200 bps +11.8% +10.32%

-4.3 Interest Rate Risk in the Banking Book (IRRBB) [Continued]
+4.3 Interest Rate Risk in the Banking Book (IRRBB) [continued]

-The remaining earnings risk is as a result of non- and low-rate products in the balance sheet, the "endowment book" which are used to fund rate sensitive assets.
+The increased earnings risk is as a result of non- and low-rate products in the balance sheet, the "endowment book" which are used to fund rate sensitive assets.
 This has a negative impact on the bank's NII margin in a cutting cycle as the decrease in NII from assets repricing to lower rates is not offset by a corresponding interest saving from liabilities.
 However, this endowment impact acts as a source of value to the bank with increased margins in a hiking cycle.
-The risk is managed on a strategic basis along with risk from the fixed book within approved risk limits.
+The endowment book increased significantly in year under review mostly due to the following: